Last summer Dr. Atomica was inspired to restore this fabulous example of WITCO Tiki Exotica.

 "For this dream of being awake suddenly was more urgent that the condition of actually being awake.
 He felt like an explorer who had at last walked into the true unknown and found that the treasure of discovery was the realization that true awareness needs not only the fact, but also the dream of the fact: these are the two vital ends to the journey between."

-The Face Beside the Fire, 1953
+- from The Face Beside the Fire, 1953

 Wherever exotica went, Les Baxter was there, often leading the way.
 His work for Capitol Records in the 1950s introduced most of the major movements in exotica.
 His 1950 album, "Music Out of the Moon," featured the theremin and was probably the best-selling theremin album of all time--and also founded the "space" school of exotica.

-Hand Carved WITCO Decor... the mark of distinction
+ed WITCO Decor... the mark of distinction

 Since the beginning the powerful pull of wood has existed in its warmth to the eye and hand.
 WITCO Decor with hand carved, crafted wood, tempered by fire and polished glowing smooth speaks out strongly to be investigated... romantic, sophisticated, functional and decorative, a rare blend.